simple-json-schema/simple-json-schema/json-schema.md

 ## Evaluation context and reference resolution {#ref-resolution}

-An evluation context is a collection of schemas which may refer to one another.
+An evaluation context is a collection of schemas which may refer to one another.
 An evaluation context is correct if all of its constituent schemas are correct, no two constituent schemas have the same `id` value, and no more than one schema lacks an `id` value.